Frequently asked questions

 Where can I walk my dog in Wellington Park?

-Dogs must however be confined to a vehicle at the Pinnacle (Mount Wellington).
-Dogs are prohibited in picnic areas of Wellington Park unless travelling to or from tracks where dog walking is permitted.
+Dogs must however be confined to a vehicle at the Pinnacle (kunanyi / Mount Wellington).
+Dogs are prohibited in picnic areas of Wellington Park such as The Springs and Fern Tree Park unless travelling to or from tracks where dog walking is permitted.
 Owners should be aware that dog access areas are multiple use and managed for the enjoyment of all Park users.

 Where can I ride my bike in Wellington Park?

-Bike riding is permitted on formed roads and fire trails, and certain nominated walking tracks.
-These provide a good network of riding trails throughout the Park and allow riders and walkers to both comfortably use the trails.
-Bike Maps are available for free from this site or may be purchased from bike and map shops in Hobart, see the Bike riding pages for more information.
+Bike riding is permitted on formed roads and fire trails, and certain nominated shared use walking tracks.
+These provide a good network of riding trails throughout the Park and are intended to allow riders and walkers to comfortably share use of the trails.
+Bike maps are available for free from this site or may be purchased from bike and map shops in Hobart.
+See the bike riding pages for more information.

 The Trust has also worked with the Glenorchy City Council and bike riders to build the Glenorchy Mountain Bike Park, a state-of-the-art mountain bike facility between Tolosa Park and Wellington Park in the Glenorchy municipality.